jpabadir/pace-c/documentation/tech-directives/setup.md

-# A document helping the team learn the tech stack and setup their local environment
+# A document helping the team setup their local environment

 ## Setup steps
 ### General